TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 Codeblock directive
 ===================

 To insert a snippet as code with syntax highlighting, use the `code-block` directive or the shorthand `::` You can explicitly set the language in the codeblock or not.
 If you do not, the default language (as set with the `highlight` directive) is used.

-If the correct language has already been defined, it is recommended to use the short form (`::`), as explained in a
+If the correct language has already been defined, it is recommended to use the short form (`::`).
-`Github pull request comment <https://github.com/TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/pull/307#issuecomment-410630200>`__.

 The following examples all do the same thing:

 .. rst-class:: bignums